Meet Our Passionate Educators

 In 2014, she moved to California where she has continued to develop her career leading Spanish immersion programs in several international schools.
 Carla loves teaching and believes that emotion is the essential element to the learning process, believing we can only learn that which we love.
 Carla loves film, music and travelling to new places with her husband and her lovely sons, Matty and Dylan.

-Karina was born in San Bernardino, California from Peruvian parents.
-As a toddler, she moved to Lima, Peru.
-She attended an English immersion school, becoming familiar with bilingual education and what it takes to be fully bilingual.
+Karina was born in San Bernardino, California to Peruvian parents.
+As a toddler, she moved to Lima, Peru where she attended an English immersion school, becoming familiar with bilingual education and what it takes to be fully bilingual.

 Karina earned her bachelor's degree from The University of Texas at Austin in Anthropological Archeology and Latin American Studies.
-She holds a master's degree in Applied Linguistics specializing in second language instruction.
-She also received certification in Advance Core Early Childhood Education.
+She holds a Master's degree in Applied Linguistics specializing in second language instruction.
+She also received certification in Advance Core Early Childhood Education from UCLA Extension.

 Karina trains teachers to develop a very hands-on approach to language instruction.
 She creates a flow in each lesson with activities that meet both the developmental stage of the group and establishes goals where each child is enticed to explore, discover, and build confidence.